kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

-The current workaround—having DRA drivers fail resource preparation when incompatible allocations are attempted—is insufficient because it provides no mechanism to inform the scheduler, and does not prevent repeated failed attempts.
+The current workaround—having DRA drivers fail resource preparation when incompatible allocations are attempted—is insufficient because it provides no mechanism to inform the scheduler, and does not prevent repeated failed attempts when a replacement pod gets created for a failed one.

 ### Goals